 TMS components moderated the relationship between SMM and team outcomes.
 Team performance was lowest when both SMM and TMS were low.
 However, contrary to expectations, high levels of SMM did not always result in effective team outcomes (performance, learning and creativity) especially when teams exhibited high TMS specialization and credibility.
 An interaction pattern was observed under conditions of low levels of SMM such that high TMS resulted in higher levels of team outcomes.
 The theoretical and practical implications of these results are discussed.

 Team learning, shared mental models, transactive memory systems, team performance, team effectiveness, team creativity

 viii, 173 pages

 Copyright 2008 Amit Kumar Nandkeolyar

 Nandkeolyar, Amit Kumar.
-"How do teams learn? shared mental models and transactive memory systems as determinants of team learning and effectiveness." dissertation, University of Iowa, 2008.
+"How do teams learn? shared mental models and transactive memory systems as determinants of team learning and effectiveness."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2008.